bfahrenfort/quartz/content/Essays/normative-ai.md

 First, as a policy point, the argument incorrectly humanizes current generative AI.
 There are no characteristics of current GAI that would warrant the analogy between a human reading a webpage and an AI training on that webpage.
 Even emerging tools like the improperly named [Deep Document Understanding](https://github.com/infiniflow/ragflow/blob/main/deepdoc/README.md) —which claim to ingest documents "as \[a\] human being"—are just classifiers on stochastic data at the technical level, and are not actual "understanding."

-Second, and more technically, [[Atomic/gen-ai#Training|the training section]] is my case for why an AI does not learn in the same way that a human does in the eyes of copyright law. ==more==
+Second, and more technically, [[Atomic/gen-ai#Training|the training section]] is my case for why an AI does not learn in the same way that a human does in the eyes of copyright law.
+It also [[Misc/generation-copyright#Expression and Infringement|stores that information differently]].

 But for both of these points,  I can see where the confusion comes from.
 The previous leap in machine learning was called "[[Atomic/neural-network|neural networks]]", which definitely evokes a feeling that it has something to do with the human brain.
-Even more so when the techniques from neural network learners are used extensively in transformer models (that's those absurd numbers of parameters mentioned earlier).
+Even more so when the techniques from neural net learners are used extensively in transformer models (that's those absurd numbers of parameters mentioned earlier).
 ## Points of concern, or "watch this space"
 These are smaller points that would cast doubt on the general zeitgeist around the AI boom that I found compelling.
 These may be someone else's undeveloped opinion, or it might be a point that I don't think I could contribute to in a valuable way.
 Many are spread across the fediverse; others are blog posts or articles.
 Others still would be better placed a Further Reading section, ~~but I don't like to tack on more than one post-script-style heading.~~ { *ed.: [[#Further Reading|so that was a fucking lie]]* }.
 If any become more temporally relevant, I may expand on them.
 - [Cartoonist Dorothy’s emotional story re: midjourney and exploitation against author intent](https://socel.net/@catandgirl/111766715711043428)